Yoki Koto Kiku

 Yoki Koto Kiku (ヨキ、コト、キク。) is a Japanese shōnen manga series by Koge-Donbo.
 The manga was serialized in the Comic Di Gi Charat magazine and its successor, Comi Digi + magazine, and it was published in Japan under the CR Comics (Comic Rush Comics) imprint of Jive.

 The English language translation of the manga is published by Broccoli Books.

 Plot

-The patriarch of the Nekogami family dies, and he leaves his fortune to his eldest grandson Sukekiyo, but Sukekiyo is off at war and if he does not return in 6 months, one of the younger grandchildren or Sukekiyo's fiancėe, Tamayo, will inherit the fortune.
-Triplets Yokiko, Kotosuke, and Kikuyo plot to take out Tamayo and each other in order to claim the fortune for themselves.
+The patriarch of the Nekogami family dies, and he leaves his fortune to his eldest grandson Sukekiyo, who is away at war.
+If he does not return in 6 months, one of the younger grandchildren or Sukekiyo's fiancėe, Tamayo, will inherit the fortune.
+Triplets Yokiko, Kotosuke, and Kikuno plot to take out Tamayo and each other in order to claim the fortune for themselves.